- Diabetes

 - Alcohol consumption and smoking

-However, measures can be taken to counteract Alzheimer's .
-Thus, you prevent cognitive deterioration and, therefore, delay the onset of this mental disorder.
+However, there are steps you can take to combat Alzheimer's .
+This can prevent cognitive decline and, therefore, delay the onset of this mental disorder.

 - Maintain a healthy diet.
-Includes omega 3 fatty acids, zinc, vitamin B12 and vitamin D. Also, fruits, vegetables and whole grains.
-Limit the consumption of sugars and saturated fats.
+Include omega-3 fatty acids, zinc, vitamin B12, and vitamin D. Also, include fruits, vegetables, and whole grains.
+Limit your intake of sugars and saturated fats.

 - Meditate!
 Practice techniques like:

 - Have a sense of spirituality .
-That is, discover and understand the purpose of your life.
-A high level of consciousness and cognition reduces and delays the onset of Alzheimer's.
+That is, discover and understand your life's purpose.
+A heightened level of awareness and cognition reduces and delays the onset of Alzheimer's.

 - Yoga .
-It is as effective as memory training.
-It improves connections between brain regions and can optimize memory in older people.
+It's as effective as memory training.
+It improves connections between brain regions and can improve memory in older adults.

 - Do physical exercise.
-Exercising several times a week improves mental health and maintains cognitive functioning in older people.
-The reason is that it promotes blood circulation, oxygen and increases protective chemicals in the brain.
-In addition, it prevents cardiovascular diseases, helps strengthen bones and muscles, and reduces stress.
+Exercising several times a week improves mental health and maintains cognitive function in older adults.
+This is because it improves blood circulation, oxygen supply, and increases protective brain chemicals.
+It also prevents cardiovascular disease, helps strengthen bones and muscles, and reduces stress.
 Obviously, it can help keep Alzheimer's at bay.

 - Mental stimulation.
-Perform challenging activities that include multitasking, communication, interaction, and organization.
-For example: learn a new language or play an instrument.
-Read newspapers, books or magazines.
+Engage in challenging activities that involve multitasking, communication, interaction, and organization.
+For example, learn a new language or how to play an instrument.
+Read newspapers, books, or magazines.
 Memorize words or short stories.
-Also, put together puzzles, solve riddles and play strategy games.
-With these activities it is possible to control Alzheimer's.
+Also, put together puzzles, solve riddles, and play strategy games.
+These activities can help manage Alzheimer's.

 - Social commitment.
-Have a network of friends.
-Direct contact and social and mental stimulation strengthen connections between nerve cells in the brain.
+Build a network of friends.
+Direct contact and social and mental stimulation strengthen the connections between nerve cells in the brain.
 Join a club or social group.
 Attend group classes.
-Be a volunteer.
-Organize outings with your friends to the movies, museums or public places.
+Volunteer.
+Organize outings with your friends to the movies, museums, or public places.

-In addition to feeling happier and more active, the benefits of incorporating these activities into your daily life are:
+In addition to feeling happier and more active, the benefits of incorporating these activities into your daily life include:

 - Reversal of memory loss in subjects with subjective cognitive impairment and mild cognitive impairment.

-- Free your mind from habitual limitations, fear and anger, to reshape it towards positive thoughts.
+- Free your mind from habitual limitations, fear, and anger, and reshape it toward positive thoughts.

-- Positive effects on the nervous system, because neuronal connections are developed.
+- Positive effects on the nervous system, because neural connections are developed.